Local volatility: Formulation

 under the risk neutral measure, where $r_t$ is the instantaneous risk free rate, giving an average local direction to the dynamics, and $W_t$ is a Wiener process, representing the inflow of randomness into the dynamics.
 The amplitude of this randomness is measured by the instant volatility $\sigma_t$.
-In the simplest model i.e. the Black–Scholes model, $\sigma_t$ is assumed to be constant; in reality, the realised volatility of an underlying actually varies with time.
+In the simplest model i.e. the Black–Scholes model, $\sigma_t$ is assumed to be constant, or at most a deterministic function of time; in reality, the realised volatility of an underlying actually varies with time and with the underlying itself.

 When such volatility has a randomness of its own—often described by a different equation driven by a different W—the model above is called a stochastic volatility model.
-And when such volatility is merely a function of the current asset level St and of time t, we have a local volatility model.
+And when such volatility is merely a function of the current underlying asset level St and of time t, we have a local volatility model.
 The local volatility model is a useful simplification of the stochastic volatility model.